Disease

 • Space the plant apart from dense neighboring foliage rather than tucking it into a crowded shelf, since this genus's mildew susceptibility gets worse wherever air sits still

-• Inspect new growth regularly, since mildew often appears there first
+• Inspect new growth regularly, since mildew almost always appears there first before spreading further down the cane

 Quick Summary